Xem7z/TextureCraft-Studio/README.md

-# 🎨 TextureCraft Studio - Beta (Windows EXE)
+# 🎨 TextureCraft Studio (Windows EXE)

-**TextureCraft Studio** is a standalone Windows application for creating and managing Minecraft Bedrock Edition texture packs.
+**TextureCraft Studio** is a Windows application for creating and managing Minecraft Bedrock Edition texture packs.
 No coding or setup required — just download the `.exe` and start building!

-> 🧪 **Experimental Beta** – This version is still in development.
+>  This version is still in development.
 New features and improvements are coming soon!

 ---